This is a story and its a part of one of our upcoming training programs on Managerial effectiveness.

 “Oh Sure!” replied The Coach.
 He saw me and said “Excuse me for some time.
 Do well.
 See you soon”

 “Sure” I replied and the very next moment, I gave my business card to him with an expectation to get his business card.
 And I was successful.
 I kept on seeing him till the time he was not fully out of my sight.
 I was not enjoying the gathering anymore.
 My colleagues were chatting.
 Good Food, Fine Drinks, and I were not enjoying anything.
 I wanted to stay alone sometime and I went out of the hotel.
-I sat on my car.
+I sat in my car.
 Switched on the AC.
-Loosened my Tie and was thinking what I learned.
+I loosened my Tie and was thinking about what I learned.
 And while thinking, I planned to write a note every day about what I learned on that day.

 After reaching home, I took out my Mac Book, opened a new Page and wrote 4 leanings:

 - A person without an M.B.A degree can also become a Great Manager.

 - Even if I am not from the most prime M.B.A institute, I have the opportunity to become a great manager.

 - Everyone has the capacity to become a Great Manager.